LDeakin/zarrs/README.md

 ## Zarrs Ecosystem
 - [zarrs-ffi](https://github.com/LDeakin/zarrs-ffi): A subset of zarrs exposed as a C API.
 - [zarrs_tools](https://github.com/LDeakin/zarrs_tools): Various tools for creating and manipulating Zarr v3 data.
+Includes `zarrs` benchmarks.

 ## Licence
-zarrs is licensed under either of
+`zarrs` is licensed under either of
  - the Apache License, Version 2.0 [LICENSE-APACHE](./LICENCE-APACHE) or <http://www.apache.org/licenses/LICENSE-2.0> or
  - the MIT license [LICENSE-MIT](./LICENCE-MIT) or <http://opensource.org/licenses/MIT>, at your option.